 If you’re eager to get frequent reports about the health and progress of the elderly person who will be cared for, specify that you would like to communicate at set intervals with the caregiver.

-If you’ll require job candidates to possess certain qualifications to get the job, list them together in a special section.
+If you want job candidates to possess certain qualifications to get the job, list them out in their own section.
 For example, if you’re seeking a high school graduate who is certified in CPR and first aid with a current driver’s license, you’ll want to say so here.

 “If someone wants someone that’s a nurse, they have to put that in there,” Stern says.
 “Or if you want someone who can cook and knows CPR, you have to put it in there, or else it’s a waste of time for both people.”